-Santander cuts rate on popular 5.2% easy-access savings account – should you switch?
+Santander cuts rate on popular easy-access savings account again – should you switch?

-Santander has cut the rate on its popular easy-access savings account from 5.2% to 4.2%.
-As the account has a 12-month term and was only launched last September, the move could catch some savers by surprise.
-Yet many can easily beat the new 4.2% rate by switching elsewhere – which you're allowed to do without penalty.
+Santander has cut the rate on its popular easy-access savings account – which paid 5.2% at launch – to 4% from today (Tuesday 1 October).
+Yet you can easily beat this new rate by switching elsewhere – which you're allowed to do without penalty.

-The rate cut, which took effect on Monday 20 May, applies to Santander's 'Easy Access Saver Limited Edition (Issue 3)', which is no longer open to newbies.
+The rate cut applies to Santander's 'Easy Access Saver Limited Edition (Issue 3)', which is no longer open to newbies.

 When it launched in September 2023, this account was unbeatable among standard easy-access savers, so we covered it extensively in our weekly email and on our website.
 Following "significant demand", Santander stopped accepting new applications for the account on 13 September 2023 – barely a week after launching it.

-While this account has a 12-month term, the rate was always variable
+While this account has a specific term, the rate is variable

-This account works in a slightly unusual way – it has a 12-month term, but the rate ISN'T fixed for this period (and never was).
-So it's always been possible for Santander to change it provided it gave savers the required two months' notice under its terms, which it has done (it started sending notifications to savers in March).
+This account works in a slightly unusual way – it initially had a 12-month term, but the rate WASN'T fixed for this period.
+So it was always possible for Santander to change it provided it gave savers the required two months' notice under its terms, which it has done.

-Instead, what happens at the end of the 12 months is that the account 'matures' and your money is transferred to one of Santander's other easy-access accounts with a much lower interest rate (currently 1.2%).
+Instead, what happens at the end of the term – which has since been extended by 10 months – is that the account 'matures' and your money is transferred to one of Santander's other easy-access accounts with a much lower interest rate (currently 1.2%).

 You can easily beat Santander's new rate by switching elsewhere